Talbot County Public Schools

 Talbot County Public Schools (TCPS) is a public school district that serves Talbot County, Maryland.
 With 8 schools, it is one of the smallest school districts in the state of Maryland.
 TCPS receives nearly a third of the county's budget—35.2% in 2024.

 As of July 2022, the superintendent of the district is Sharon M. Pepukayi, Ed.D.
 The board of education includes two student members, appointed by high school administrators, who hold a non-voting role; in 2024–25, the student board members are Brynn Lizewski and Gabriella Streaker.

+The district covers the entire county.

 History

 21st century

 In 2005, Talbot County became the first Maryland school system to implement a district-wide one-to-one laptop initiative, when it assigned a new laptop computer to each incoming 9th grader.
 Over the next four years, the system continued providing 9th graders with laptop computers until all high school students had school-issued devices.

 In 2014, Talbot County Public Schools made national headlines due to a lawsuit challenging disciplinary procedures after an unconstitutional search of two students' bags.
 In 2012, the Maryland State Board of Education unanimously reversed the school board's decision to punish the students, expuging their disciplinary records.

 In July 2017, Superintendent Kelly Griffith recommended consolidating Tilghman Elementary School with St. Michaels Elementary School for the 2018–2019 school year due to declining enrollment and underuse of teachers and resources.
 The school did not close and has become one of the district's highest-performing elementary schools.

 In 2018, Talbot County Public Schools made national headlines due to a lawsuit challenging district policies that refused to allow a male transgender student to use the boys locker room and bathrooms at St. Michaels Middle/High School.
 A U.S. District Court judge ruled that barring transgender students from sex segregated school restrooms or locker rooms that align with their gender identity is a violation Title IX and the Equal Protection Clause.
 The case settlement gave transgender students attending Talbot County schools the permanent right to use the bathrom or locker room consistent with their gender identity.

 In 2023, Easton High School science teacher Lauren Rose was recognized by the Environmental Protection Agency (EPA) as one of 9 recipients nationally to win the Presidential Innovation Award for Environmental Educators (PIAEE).
 This was the first time that a TCPS educator ever received a national award.